ExtratinPrompt/ExtratinPrompt/README.md

 <br>

 <!-- ABOUT ME -->
 <div align="center">

 ## About Me

 I'm Christine Praise C. Laput, a web developer and designer passionate about functional and user-friendly digital experiences.

-By bridging Web Development, UI/UX, and Visual Design, I transform ideas into practical applications.
+By bridging **Web Development, UI/UX, and Visual Design**, I transform ideas into practical applications.
 I thrive on learning by building, experimenting with modern stacks, and continuously refining my craft.

 </div>